AdobeDocs/experience-manager-64.en/help/forms/using/create-reviews-forms.md

 discoiquuid: 43fd720f-2a5a-47fb-b9d9-d19f866cd0a0
 ---

-# Creating and managing reviews for assets in forms{#creating-and-managing-reviews-for-assets-in-forms}
+# Creating and managing reviews for assets in forms {#creating-and-managing-reviews-for-assets-in-forms}

 ## Review {#review}